 To alter timing interactions related to DNSSEC records (see example below).

-To remain compliant with IETF standards documents that may change from time-to-time.
+To remain compliant with IETF standard documents that may change from time-to-time.

 To remain compliant with IANA policies that may change from time-to-time.

 In 2014, Verisign identified a potential issue with DNSSEC signatures in the root zone.
 At the time, the signature validity period over the NS RRset was seven days, while the NS RRset TTL was six days.
 This did not provide a sufficient “buffer” in the event a root server instance failed to refresh the zone.
 A DNSSEC validator forwarding queries through a non-validator might receive only stale signatures in this situation.
 At Verisign’s request, and with the approval of RSSAC and other stakeholders, the signature validity period for all signatures generated by the ZSK was increased from seven to ten days.
 Please see section 6.4.1 below for a discussion of why even ten days may not be sufficient.